Enabling the Transition

 “Leading operators participating in the ETSI NFV ISG believe that open source software is a critical success factor for development of an open ecosystem for NFV.
 I applaud the formation of the OPNFV project, and look forward to close cooperation towards achieving our common goals.”

-Don Clarke (CableLabs), Chairman of the Network Operator Council
+Don Clarke (CableLabs), Chair of the Network Operator Council

 As NFV Phase 2 continues to gain momentum, OPNFV has the potential to play an increasingly important role, enabling an open platform for NFV investigations to showcase/demonstrate select NFV functionality.
 Open source software will undoubtedly take on greater significance for the ETSI NFV ISG.
 OPNFV will likely pioneer open source development in the future, by aligning with the key stakeholders (i.e., ETSI NFV ISG), while encouraging participation by network operators.
 Ultimately, OPNFV aims to enable operators to focus on rapid delivery of differentiated services, and not be compelled to become enmeshed in the details of the underlying NFV Infrastructure.